Snorkeling Coffins Patch – The Stake and The Donut

-Still, we enjoyed this spot, and it is pretty interesting for snorkelers mainly for the abundance of beautiful sponges present here.
+Still, we enjoyed this spot, and it is pretty interesting for snorkelers mainly for the abundance of beautiful sponges present.

 There was a decent amount of fish at The Donut, but not as much as at other places.
-The depth was about 15 feet down to 20 feet.
+The depth was about 15-20 feet.
 So unless you freedive, getting decent pictures was not that easy.
-There was a fair amount of sea rods and fans, but not a lot of coral here.
+We saw a fair amount of sea rods and fans, but not a lot of hard coral.

-Below you can see a Bubbling Neoprene we encountered here.
+Below you can see a Bubbling Neoprene we encountered.
 They are fun to watch sometimes.